-He had the insight to understand the value of these women’s stories for future generations and by his work created what is now known as The Ravensbruck Archive.
+Lakocinski immediately knew it was important to preserve these items as evidence in the future.
+He had the insight to understand the value of these women’s stories for future generations.
+Zygmunt Lakocinski created what is now known as The Ravensbruck Archive.

-Zygmont Lakocinski, creator of the Ravensbruck Archive, his foresight helped convict some of the Nazi war criminals in the Ravensbruck trials held Dec 1946 through Jan 1947.
+His foresight helped convict some of the Nazi war criminals in the Ravensbruck trials held December 1946 through January 1947.